Updated and expanded 9/9/2020

 Additional Information: Dynamic Content for Elementor adds the dynamic data option for widgets in both Elementor Free and third-party addons, which means these can be using in templates.
 The lifetime price for 1,000 sites is $399.

-Elementor is the most popular WordPress page builder, having more than 3 million users.
+Elementor is the most popular WordPress page builder.
 There is a free version and a premium Pro version.
-Early 2019 Elementor Pro added support for creating theme templates that work with standard and Custom Post Types.
+Elementor Pro includes a Theme Builder, a Form Builder, and a Popup Builder.

-The theming features are easy to use and built in to the Pro plugin.
-The widgets from Elementor allow you to connect fields in your template to fields in your Custom Post Types.
+The theming features are easy to use and allow you to connect fields in your template to fields in your Custom Post Types.
 You can create templates, headers and footers and set the conditions for use.
 The theming features work with all themes.

 Elementor Pro officially supports ACF, Pods, and Toolset.